 How to prevent stretch marks (the process)

-The most obvious way to prevent pregnancy stretch marks is to not be pregnant at all.
 The massive changes in a woman’s body during pregnancy are simply going to leave some evidence on the skin.

 As with most bodily changes; the main event is going on inside, at a cellular level.
 A great way to prevent pregnancy stretch marks is through proper nutrition and healthy living.